Ivanpah Solar Power Facility: May 2016 fire

 On May 19, 2016, a small fire was reported when misaligned mirrors reflected sunlight into a level of Unit 3 tower not designed to collect power, requiring the tower to shut down for repairs.
 As another of the three power-generating units was already offline for scheduled maintenance, the plant was left with only one third of its installation functional.
 Unit 3 resumed operation on June 8, 2016.
 All three units were back in operation by June 20, 2016.
 Solar thermal electricity production in California peaked at 703 MW on that day, up from 452 MW on June 7 when two units were offline.

 Awards

-In August 2014, Ivanpah was awarded the "Plant of the Year" award from Power magazine.
-In February 2012, Ivanpah was awarded the CSP (Concentrating Solar Power) Project of the Year by Solar Power Generation USA.
+In August 2014, Ivanpah was given the "Plant of the Year" award by Power magazine.
+In February 2012, Ivanpah was named the CSP (Concentrating Solar Power) Project of the Year by Solar Power Generation USA.

 Environmental impacts

 The Ivanpah installation was estimated, before operations started, to reduce carbon dioxide emissions by more than 400,000 tons annually.
 It was designed to minimize impacts on the natural environment compared to some photovoltaic solar facilities because the use of heliostats does not require as much grading of the land.
 The project was built on ecologically intact desert habitat.
 The facility was fenced off to keep out some terrestrial wildlife.
 However, birds faced the risk of collision with the heliostat mirrors or from burning in solar flux created by the mirror field.

 In 2012, the National Parks Conservation Association (NPCA) issued a report on the project, citing water concerns, damage to visual resources, and impacts on important desert species.
 To conserve scarce desert water, LPT 550 uses air-cooling to convert steam back into water.
 Compared to conventional wet-cooling, this results in a 90 percent reduction in water usage.
 The water is then returned to the boiler in a closed process.

 Another potential issue is the effect of mirror glare on airplane pilots.
 Additionally, "the power towers have 'receiver units' at their top on which the mirror fields focus their reflected light.
 During operation, these receiver units become extremely hot, such that they glow and appear brightly lit. ...
 Because they are high above the ground, these glowing receiver units will be a visible distraction to persons at many of the KOPs [Key Observation Points], including travelers utilizing I-15."

 According to the State of California Energy Resources Conservation and Development Commission Opening Briefs regarding this project, "the project itself is visually imposing.
 It would cover roughly 4,000 acres, most of which would be covered with mirror fields.
 The panoramic expanse of mirror arrays would present strong textural contrast with the intact, natural character of the desert floor [and] would rise to a height of roughly 459 ft; an additional 10 to 15 ft above that height would consist of lighting to meet Federal Aviation Administration (FAA) requirements."